Natalie-2004/Java/README.md

 ### Collections
 A framework that provides an architecture to store and manipulate _a group of objects_(elements).
 Collections means an object that groups multiple elements iinto a single unit.
 <br/>
+It uses the design rule in which we keep the stuff require to change in one class, and those which don't need to change remains another class (sorting algo etc.)
 <br/>
 **Java Collection Framework(JDK)**
 - (Core) Interfaces: allow collections to be manipulated independently of the details of their representation.